w3f/polguard/docs/DEVELOPMENT.md

 ## Future Considerations and Known Issues

+### Storage Implementation

+Initially, the platform used Redis for key-value storage.
+To simplify infrastructure requirements, we replaced it with node-persist, a file-based storage solution.
+This works well for our current needs (a few hundred keys), but be aware that node-persist lacks file-level locking, which could cause data corruption if multiple processes access the same storage directory.

 ### Runtime Environment

 Long-term, we may consider moving from Node.js to Deno for the following reasons: